Start planning your trip

 The surrounding area has a footpath, as well.
 Once the maple leaves begin to change color, this area is illuminated in the evening.

 Momiji-en is open to from late October through early December.
 There is an illumination held each night from mid-November to early December.

 *1: Hideyoshi Toyotomi, a famous shogun who was active during the Sengoku period, ascended from commoner status and unified the nation.

-Picture courtesy of Kodaiji
+Picture courtesy of Kodaiji Temple

 Picture courtesy of Kifune Shrine ©Yasuhiro Imamiya

-A highlight of the shrine is the vermilion toro (lanterns) along the shrine road.
+A sightseeing highlight is the vermilion toro (lanterns) along the shrine road.
 The combination of fall foliage and light from the lamps envelops visitors in a warm, golden glow.

 Picture courtesy of Eikando

 Eikando Temple has long been called Eikando of the Maple Leaves.
 The temple is so renowned that it was written about in the first anthology of Japanese poetry ever created, in the Heian period.